 Student Travel Grants

-This year the American Physical Society-Division of Plasma Physics (APS-DPP) is offering a limited number of student travel grants of up to $1,000 each to enable graduate student participation at the 2012 DPP annual meeting in Providence.
-As funds allow, a limited number of highly qualified undergraduate students will also be considered for these grants.
+This year the American Physical Society Division of Plasma Physics (APS DPP) is offering a limited number of student travel awards of up to $1,000 each to enable graduate student presentation at the 2013 APS DPP annual meeting in Denver.
+If funds allow, a limited number of highly qualified undergraduate students will also be considered for these student travel grants.

-Student travel support recipients must be currently enrolled in a Ph.D. program or high school program at a U.S. or international institution and conducting cutting-edge research in plasma physics.
+Student travel grant recipients must be currently enrolled in a Ph.D. program, or high school program, at a U.S. or international institution and conducting cutting-edge research in plasma physics.
 Advisors of prospective candidates should send a short (no more than one-page) email message motivating the request for this scholarship to the 2013 Program Chair Mark Koepke (email@example.com) with a copy to DPP Administrator Saralyn Stewart (firstname.lastname@example.org) by midnight EDT Friday, August 30, 2013.

-The letter should include a brief description of the student's research and how participation at this year's APS-DPP annual meeting would benefit the student.
-Include the following:
+The letter should include a brief description of the student's research and how participation at this year’s APS DPP annual meeting would benefit the student.
+Include the student’s information: